moldedbits/moldedbits.github.io/_posts/2017-08-28-typed-notification-ios.md

 }
 {% endhighlight %}

-We can store the `Token` returned by above function as a ViewController property, and as soon as ViewController's `deinit` gets called, `Token` will also gets destroyed and notification gets deregistered.
+We can store the `Token` returned by above function as a ViewController property, when ViewController's `deinit` gets called, `Token` will also gets destroyed and notification gets deregistered.

 ### How to use it

-We will define KeyboardShow and Keyboard hide notification using our `NotificationDescriptor`.
+We will define KeyboardShow and KeyboardHide notification using our `NotificationDescriptor`.

 {% highlight swift %}
 let keyboardShowNotification = NotificationDescriptor<A>(name: Notification.Name.UIKeyboardWillShow, convert: { notification in
   // Here we can parse the userInfo into our desired type })

-let keyboardHiderNotification = NotificationDescriptor<KeyboardPayload>(name: Notification.Name.UIKeyboardWillHide, convert: convert: { notification in
+let keyboardHideNotification = NotificationDescriptor<KeyboardPayload>(name: Notification.Name.UIKeyboardWillHide, convert: convert: { notification in
   // Here we can parse the userInfo into our desired type })